 Doncic scores 30 points, Mavs end skid against Suns

-The 19-year-old rookie put the Mavericks ahead for good with a 3-pointer early in the second half before getting one of his five assists on a jump-pass from nearly half court out of a double team to DeAndre Jordan for a dunk as Dallas built its lead to nine going to the fourth quarter.
+“Luka does crazy stuff all the time,” said Jordan, who had 11 points and seven rebounds.
+“So I’m not surprised by anything he does.”

-Doncic’s solid 8-of-14 shooting night would have been even better without a couple of wild misses on 3-pointers, including a high-arching launch from 32 feet in his fourth game with at least 30 points.
-He finished four points shy of his career high.
+Maybe even a little too crazy at times, like the high-arching 3-point try from 32 feet – one of a pair of a-bit-too-long attempts from deep that missed.
+He was an otherwise solid 8-of-14 shooting in his fourth game with at least 30 points.

-The Slovenian still went 4 of 9 from beyond the arc with a four-point play in the first half, but made just 10 of his career-high 16 free-throw attempts.
-He had six rebounds.
+The Slovenian guard still went 4 of 9 beyond the arc with a four-point play in the first half while finishing four points shy of his career high.
+Doncic made just 10 of his career-high 16 free-throw attempts as the Mavericks went to the line 45 times, a season high, making 32.

+“He’s very versatile.
+He’s unselfish,” said Phoenix coach Igor Kokoskov, who has coached Doncic on the Slovenian national team.
+“A guy who’s playmaking for his teammates and also scoring.
+I think his defense is getting better.”

 T.J.
 Warren scored 20 points for the Suns, who led by eight in the first half before falling a night after ending a six-game losing streak with a 21-point rally in a 115-111 home victory over Sacramento.
 Scoring leader Devin Booker missed the Kings game and was out again in Dallas with back spasms.